edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

   * **WordPress PHP App:** An EC2 server running Ubuntu Linux with an Apache webserver to host the WordPress PHP application.
 End-users will be able to access the site via an Elastic IP, which guarantees that the IP address - or an associated DNS entry - will remain in place, even if the environment is rebuild.
   * **MySQL Server:** An EC2 server running Ubuntu Linux with MySQL.
 MySQL will host the database for the WordPress application.
   * **Existing Backup (Optional):** A full backup of an existing WordPress site as a Zip file in a S3 bucket.
-  * **WordPress source code (Optional):** The WordPress source code - available at <a href="https://wordpress.org/" target="_blank">www.wordpress.org</a> for a fresh install of WordPress.
+  * **WordPress source code (Optional):** The WordPress source code - available at [www.wordpress.org](https://wordpress.org/) for a fresh install of WordPress.

 ### Getting Started with AWS OpsWorks

-Let's head over to the AWS OpsWorks console at <a href="https://console.aws.amazon.com/opsworks" target="_blank">console.aws.amazon.com/opsworks</a> to get started.
+Let's head over to the AWS OpsWorks console at [console.aws.amazon.com/opsworks](https://console.aws.amazon.com/opsworks) to get started.
 Login with your existing AWS credentials.
 AWS OpsWorks itself is a global service and you therefore do not need to pick a region at this point.

 Creating a service or application in AWS OpsWorks includes 4 steps (See Figure 3):

   1. **Add a stack:** Define a stack for an application which includes information about e.g. the AWS region.
 You can have multiple stacks in various regions.
   2. **Add layers:** Each stack consist of one or more layers, with each layer having a certain function.
 Here we will use a PHP App Server layer and a MySQL database layer.
   3. **Add an app:** Define the application to be run via a source code repository or file bundle.
-This includes the ability to use <a href="https://github.com/" target="_blank">Github</a> and <a href="https://en.wikipedia.org/wiki/Apache_Subversion" target="_blank">Subversion</a>, a simple Zip file via a HTTP or HTTPS URL or a ZIP file in a S3 bucket.
+This includes the ability to use [Subversion](https://github.com/" target="_blank">Github</a> and <a href="https://en.wikipedia.org/wiki/Apache_Subversion), a simple Zip file via a HTTP or HTTPS URL or a ZIP file in a S3 bucket.
   4. **Deploy and manage:** Deploy the application by starting the layer's instances.
 Manage further capabilities such as deploying another application version at runtime.

 <div id="attachment_1118" style="width: 610px" class="wp-caption aligncenter">